StevenChangZH/JamaEx/Updates.md

 **Version 0.0.5**
 * Test some of added methods in Matrix and fix bugs.
 More will be tested tomorrow.
 * Add other files Jama provide.
 May have bugs.

+**Version 0.0.6**
+* Test all methods in Matrix class and fix bugs.
+* Add elementSize, unimus and abs to Matrix3.